 If you’re used to preparing food, you’ll probably be good at the hand-eye method of gauging how many calories are on your plate.

-If you’re not so experienced, you’ll need to measure your food for a while, until you get used to the amounts.
+If you’re not so experienced, you’ll need to weigh your food for a while, until you get used to the amounts.

 LCHF is not meant to be difficult.
 Just stay away from starchy carbohydrates, and sugary foods and drinks.
-Get your carbs from green leafy vegetables and salads, eat a lot of healthy fat, and a moderate amount of protein.
+Get your carbs from green leafy vegetables and salads, eat a good amount of protein, and some healthy fat.
 Stop eating when you’re full, and don’t eat if you’re not hungry.

-It also shows how many vitamin and mineral nutrients I’m getting from my meals, which is very good to know, too.
+It also shows how many vitamin and mineral nutrients I’m getting from my meals, which is essential to know, too.

-I don’t want to lose weight, but I do want to have all the health benefits of the low-carb, high-healthy-fat lifestyle.
-So, I’ve set the counters to maintain my present weight and the tracker has helped me to see how many calories I need from protein, fat, and carbs each day to stay on the LCHF track, while maintaining my weight.
+I don’t want to lose weight, but I do want to have all the health benefits of the low-carb, healthy-fat lifestyle.
+So, I’ve set the counters to maintain my present weight and the tracker has helped me to see how many calories I need from protein, fat, and carbs each day to stay on the LCHF track.

 My brother wants to lose some weight, so he’s entered how much weight he wants to lose each week, and the programme helps him to adjust the food quantities to achieve his weight-loss goal.